zhengshuai1001/JiKouCompany/README.md

 Never dull your shine for somebody else.

 No matter what people tell you, words and ideas can change the world.

+Our dreams can come true if we have the courage to pursue them.